urbanairship/techladder/ce.md

 **Management Equivalent**: Manager

-Approx. 3+ years of experience on CE team or equivalent

 ### Domain Knowledge

 Proficient with UA engineering stack and preferred tools/style; able to design tools and automation for their own team and other teams; understands scaling, reliability, and maintenance trade-offs as they occur in practice; able to solve majority of customer issues without escalation.
 Represents interests of Customer Engineering well in cross-team projects.